CoreWeave

 Important

-If this process appears to hang while outputting the message Loading the model, this is due to a bug in the terminal display code which is exposed during initial model download and caching.
-To fix this, kill the relevant pod or job, then resubmit it.
+If this process appears to hang and outputs the message Loading the model, it's due to a bug in the terminal display code that gets exposed during initial model download and caching.
+To fix this, kill the relevant Pod or job, then resubmit it.
 This should result in the proper progress display.

-During fine-tuning, the time elapsed is displayed, alongside the expected time to complete.
-Checkpointing and loss reporting is also reported within the logs as well as WandB.
+During fine-tuning, you'll see the time elapsed displayed, alongside the expected time to complete.
+Checkpointing and loss reporting is also included in the logs as well as in WandB.

 Note